Visiting Australia? Consider Go Insurance Inbound Travel Insurance with cover for emergency medical expenses.

 If you need to make a claim from your Go Insurance policy, here are the steps to take:

 - Notify Go Insurance immediately.
-The sooner you get in touch, the more quickly your claims processed is kicked off.
+The sooner you get in touch, the quicker your claim is processed.
 In some cases, you might even be penalised for late notification as compensation for the additional work it implies for Go Insurance.

 - Submit documentation.
 Depending on the nature of your claim, you will be asked to submit certain documents as supporting evidence for your claim.
 Besides the claims form, these can include medical and police reports, luggage tags, itineraries, proof of expenses and original receipts to prove ownership.
 The more complete your dossier, the better the chance of a speedy, efficient claims process.

-- Comply with the terms of the policy It’s important to comply with all terms and provisions of the policy.
+- Comply with the terms of the policy It’s important to comply with all policy terms and provisions.
 Supply the necessary documentation, answer all questions truthfully and be available for follow-ups and interviews.
 If you refuse to comply, your claim will be rejected.